Amartind/Storebackend/README.md

 ## Usage (#usage)

-Please first install all dependencies with "npm i" and then make a .env file for the needed information. you can then test the functionality of it through insomnia
+Please first install all dependencies with "npm i" and then make a .env file for the needed information. run the schema.sql in the mysql terminal and then you seed with the node seeds/index.js command then you can then test the functionality of it through insomnia